 In the evaluation mode, obs should be with shape [bsz, dim]; in the training mode, obs should be with shape [bsz, len, dim].
 See the code and comment for more detail.

 '''

-class tianshou.utils.net.common.ActorCritic(actor: torch.nn.modules.module.Module,
+class tianshou.utils.net.common.ActorCritic(actor: Module, critic: Module)

-critic: torch.nn.modules.module.Module)

-Bases: torch.nn.modules.module.Module

 '''

 An actor-critic network for parsing parameters.